Ruclo/commitagent/README.md

-# CommitAgent
+# CommitAid

 AI-powered Git commit message generator using Claude AI.

 ## Overview

-CommitAgent is a CLI tool that uses Claude AI to generate intelligent, context-aware commit messages based on your staged changes.
+CommitAid is a CLI tool that uses Claude AI to generate intelligent, context-aware commit messages based on your staged changes.
 It analyzes your git status and diff, generates a commit message, and lets you edit it before committing.

 ## Features